jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Ice Yai.md

 RacialMods: +4 Stealth in snow
 Languages: Common, Giant
 SQ: change shape (Medium or Large humanoid; alter self or giant form I)
+SpecialAbilities:
+  Icy Missile (Su): >
-SpecialAbilities: Icy Missile (Su) As a swift action, the ice yai can fire a dart of ice from its third eye.
+    As a swift action, the ice yai can fire a dart of ice from its third eye.
 This dart is a ranged touch attack (+20 attack bonus), dealing 4d6 points of cold damage on a hit.
 This attack has a range of 180 feet with no range increment.
+  Staggering Strikes (Ex): >
-Staggering Strikes (Ex) An ice yai can strike twice per round with its two slam attacks.
+    An ice yai can strike twice per round with its two slam attacks.
 A creature struck  by more than two of these slam attacks in a round must succeed at a DC 27 Fortitude save or be staggered for 1 round.
 The save DC is Strength-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: